bauenlabs/watchdog/README.md

 `$ python watchdog.py +15551234567`

-When it executes, it should fork of a daemonized process, print the PID of the new process and other information like so:
+When it executes, it should fork off a daemonized process, print the PID of the new process and other information like so:
 ```
 $ python watchdog.py
 Daemon PID 16219